 The right experience will get people excited to attend your grand opening.
 For example, advertise that you’ll be trying to break a Guinness world record.
 It may sound intimidating, but companies do it all the time.
 Alternatively, you could plan a parade or another type of publicity stunt – the Tour de France started as a publicity stunt to promote a new French newspaper.

 Another possibility is to host an upscale event like an art show where you invite local artists to show off their art.
 Or have them paint a mural on the side of your building live in front of your customers.

 If there’s one thing consistent about holidays, it’s that people go to restaurants.
 Set your launch up for success by timing it right:

 Valentine’s Day: Advertise romantic dinners with a free housemade dessert and candles to take home.

-Halloween: Throw a costume party and give away prizes to the best costume.
+Halloween: Throw a costume party and organize give away prizes.

 Thanksgiving: For each meal your customers buy, provide a free meal for someone in need.

 Christmas: Offer something of value like free pictures with Santa around the holidays.

 Food challenges are always popular, especially when there’s something in it for the customer.
 Consider starting an ongoing challenge at your restaurant, and whoever completes it gets their meal free, a t-shirt, and their picture on the wall.